 aka Fallen Knight; Knight of the Apocalypse

-Director – Jean-Marc Piché, Screenplay – Ripley Highsmith & Matt Roe, Story – Roe, Producer – Claudio Castravelli, Photography – Barry Parrell, Music – Jean Corriveau, Special Effects – Falcor Enterprises (Supervisor – Jacques Godbout), Makeup Effects – Mario Soucy, Production Design – Violette Daneau.
-Production Company – Mahagonny Pictures/Pascal Borno/Taurus 7 Film Corp
+Director – Jean-Marc Piché, Screenplay – Ripley Highsmith & Matt Roe, Story – Matt Roe, Producer – Claudio Castravelli, Photography – Barry Parrell, Music – Jean Corriveau, Special Effects – Falcor Enterprises (Supervisor – Jacques Godbout), Makeup Effects – Mario Soucy, Production Design – Violette Daneau.
+Production Company – Mahagonny Pictures/Pascal Borno/Taurus 7 Film Corp.

 Dolph Lundgren (Lucas Sodorov), Francoise Robertson (Dr Karen Greenleaf), Roc LaFortune (Dr David Schulman), David Herman (Lieutenant Roseberry), Don Francks (Chief Bear), Michael Greyeyes (Gray Eagle), Dennis St John (Gregor), Allen Altman (Dante), Jean-Marc Bisson (Bernard)